Meghan McCain: Media career

-Citizen McCain is a semiweekly podcast on the 2WAY Network hosted by Meghan McCain with her co-host Miranda Wilkins.
+She later renamed her podcast "Citizen McCain".
+It is a semiweekly podcast on the 2WAY Network hosted by Meghan McCain with her co-host Miranda Wilkins.
 The program combines political commentary with discussions of popular culture, current events, and American cultural themes.
 McCain has expanded the show by merging its YouTube format with a podcast, broadening the show's scope and audience.
-The platform features interviews with public figures, including Usha Vance.
+The show has featured numerous public figures; specifcally, the show highlights conservative women, including Usha Vance, Tulsi Gabbard, Winsome Earle-Sears, Sarah Huckabee Sanders, Elise Stefanik, and Lara Trump.